unit-mesh/auto-dev/README.md

 - languages support: Java, Kotlin, Python, JavaScript, or others...
 - Auto development mode.
-With DevTi Protocol (like `devti://story/github/1102`) will auto generate Controller-Service-Model code.
+With DevTi Protocol (like `devti://story/github/1102`) will auto generate Model-Controller-Service-Repository code.
 - Smart code completion.
-Based on your code context like (Controller, Service `import`), AutoDev will suggest you the best code.
+    - Pattern specific.Based on your code context like (Controller, Service `import`), AutoDev will suggest you the best code.
+    - Related code.
+Based on recently file changes, AutoDev will call calculate similar chunk to generate best code.
 - AI assistant.
-AutoDev will help you find bug, explain code, trace exception, and more.
+AutoDev will help you find bug, explain code, trace exception, generate commits, and more.
 - Custom prompt.
-You can customize your prompt in `Settings` -> `Tools` -> `DevTi`
+You can customize your prompt in `Settings` -> `Tools` -> `AutoDev`
 - Custom LLM Server.
-You can customize your LLM Server in `Settings` -> `Tools` -> `DevTi`
+You can customize your LLM Server in `Settings` -> `Tools` -> `AutoDev`
 - [ ] Smart architecture.
 With ArchGuard Co-mate DSL, AutoDev will help you design your architecture.

 ## Usage